 Why Reassurance Stops Working in Unstable Relationships

-You are here because you are assessing if your relationship can continue: Article 5 of 15
+You are here because you are assessing whether your relationship can continue: Article 5 of 15

-One of you asks again.
+One of you reaches again.
 Not in the same words, but in a form you both recognise.
 The doubt returns.
 A response that once soothed no longer settles what feels wrong.

-This is what happens when reassurance is given in good faith but brings only fleeting relief.
-The strain can be felt on both sides.
+The strain is felt on both sides.
 The partner seeking reassurance feels the words fall short.
-The partner offering it can sense, even as they speak, that their attempts to calm the concern no longer work.
+The partner offering it can sense, even as they speak, that the words no longer land.

 Something has changed in how you put fears and doubts to rest.